Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Iowa State and its opponents have gone over the current 45.5-point total in eight of 11 games this season.

-- Wednesday's over/under is 14.1 points lower than the two team's combined 59.6 points per game average.
+- Clemson's games have gone over 45.5 points in six of 12 chances this season.

+- The two teams combine to score 59.6 points per game, 14.1 more than the over/under in this contest.

-- This contest's over/under is 9.9 points more than the 35.6 these two squads combine to allow per game this season.
+- This contest's over/under is 9.9 points greater than the 35.6 these two squads combine to allow per game this season.

-- The Cyclones and their opponents have scored an average of 53.1 points per game in 2021, 7.6 more than Wednesday's total.
+- Cyclones games this season feature an average total of 53.1 points, a number 7.6 points higher than Wednesday's over/under.

 - The 49.1 PPG average total in Tigers games this season is 3.6 points more than this game's over/under.